Sripaad/GDPR-RAG/README.md

 ### Running the Application

-To start the interactive question-answering system
+To start the interactive question-answering system, from the `src` folder run

 ```python3
 python3 main.py
 ```
-**Note:** The faiss database is built the first time and to rebuild it use `--rebuild` flag.
+**Note:** The faiss database gets built the first time and to rebuild it use `--rebuild` flag.
 Use `app.log` to keep track of conversations

 ## Evaluations

 The system is evaluated on a predefined test set(sample_questions.md):